-Gov. Tony Evers would like to lead the state to a more sensible policy.
+Gov. Tony Evers (D) would like to lead the state to a more sensible policy.
 In 2018, his first-ever proposed budget as governor included removing all penalties from cannabis possession, expungement, and a comprehensive medical cannabis program.
 Unfortunately, the Joint Finance Committee removed the medical cannabis provisions from the proposed budget — with every Republican member voting to scrap the compassionate program.

 More than half of Wisconsin’s population saw cannabis-related measures on their ballots in 2018, and every single one of the measures passed.
 Medical cannabis questions received between 67% and 89% in the 11 counties and two cities where they appeared.
 Adult-use questions garnered between 60% and 76% of the vote.
 Meanwhile, a 2019 poll found 83% of Wisconsin voters support medical cannabis and 59% support legalizing cannabis for adults.

 While legalization does not eliminate unequal enforcement, it dramatically reduces the total number of arrests.
 Five of the seven states with the lowest disparities were states with legalization laws.

-Medical marijuana update
+Medical cannabis update

 Wisconsin has become an anomaly when it comes to compassionate medical cannabis legislation.
 Thirty-six other states, including deep red states like Utah, Alabama, North and South Dakota, and Arkansas, have enacted effective medical cannabis programs.
 But in Wisconsin, the only progress that has been made is a very limited law focused on a non-psychoactive component of cannabis, CBD.